Running Liwan as a Service

 Starting the service

-Starting the service After creating the service script, add the service to the default runlevel and start it:Terminal window # Add the service to the default runlevelrc-update add liwan default# Start the servicerc-service liwan start -
+After creating the service script, add it to the default runlevel and start it:Terminal window # Add the service to the default runlevelrc-update add liwan default# Start the servicerc-service liwan start -

 Checking the status